altunsercan/AddressableLoading/README.md

 This unity package is designed to be used with Extenject (Zenject) to install Addressable assets as preload dependencies for runnable Contexts (ProjectContext, SceneContext, GameObjectContext).
 This is not an one size fits all solution to using Addressables with Extenject, as the way addressables are managed may differ between different projects and architectures.

-I am marely providing my personal approach as is.
+I am marely providing my personal approach after responding a lot of questions on the subject in different online chat rooms.
+This is not an officialy supported library.
+I will be working on a generalized Asyc support for Extenject that will cover working with addressables too.
+Hopefully will be in production ready quality to be merged into Extenject itself.

 ### Problem
 Addressables introduce added complexity to object initialization in Unity, since its api is designed to support both offline and online resolution of asset dependencies.
 Addressable API is designed as async.